nisarg-chodavadiya/Movie-Review-Analysis/README.md

 # Movie Review Analytics
 1. Problem Statement:
-**What people will look at in the movie at a first glance, regardless of genre?** as **More Insights on Reviews.**
+**What people will look at in the movie at a first glance, regardless of genre?** as **More Insights on Reviews.** **"Movie production house want to know what people will look at first glance regardless of genre in the movie."**
 2. Publish a unique dataset on kaggle in CSV format with rating and sentiment both columns for each review from Stanford IMDB dataset.
+(Preprocessing with File handling in python for 100K txt files to two CSV with 50K labeled and 50K unlabeled)
 3. Easiest model build with high accuracy for sentiment analysis for reviews by logistic regression.

 # Dataset